dimecho/ATtiny13-Plant/README.md

   miso  = 9;
 ```

-### Option 2
+### Bootloader (Optional)

-Bootloader is usefull for updating the firmware without desoldering the chip.
-Simply use "one-wire" UART to push firmware.
+Bootloader is usefull for updating the firmware over UART without desoldering the chip.

 Compile
 ```